rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 A "Raw operations object" is a JSON object with information about a signed operation made by "signsendto" or "signchangekey"
 - `operations` : Integer - Count how many operations has `rawoperations` param
-- `amount` : PASCURRENCY - Total amount
+- `amount` : Currency - Total amount
-- `fee` : PASCURRENCY - Total fee
+- `fee` : Currency - Total fee
-- `rawoperations` : HEXASTRING - This is the operations in raw format
+- `rawoperations` : String - Hex encoded This is the operations in raw format

 ***********************************************************************************